mikemand/logviewer/README.md

 #A note about Laravel 4.1

 As of right now (2013-11-29), fresh Laravel 4.1 applications log things differently than they used to.
 While this doesn't *technically* break LogViewer, LogViewer also doesn't know how to handle these changes.
-Whether these changes are permanent or not is unclear, but here's a quick fix:
+Here's a quick fix:

 In your `app/start/global.php`, [line 34](https://github.com/laravel/laravel/blob/develop/app/start/global.php#L34) change: